MISP/misp-vagrant/README.rst

 browser.
 The only thing is to not forget to restart Apache in the VM after a modification.

-If you do not want a development environment (and enable synced folders):
+If you do not want a development environment (and consequently disable synced folders):

 .. code-block:: bash